-- 1 Represent your group's conscience at all intergroup meetings.
-As a trusted servant of your group, you are responsible for faithfully expressing your group's opinions rather than your own. - 2 Know your group well enough that if unexpected matters come before the intergroup meeting you have a fair idea of what your group conscience would be. - 3 Take notes!
-This will mean that you have a good record of what was said, and you won't have to depend on receiving the minutes. - Review the intergroup treasurer's report to see that your group's donations are listed correctly. - If your intergroup produces a list of local meetings, take copies back to your group. - Remember, when voting on business matters at intergroup, whilst you represent the conscience of your group, you should cast your vote according to the best dictates of your own judgment and conscience at that time.
+- 1 Express your group's conscience at intergroup meetings rather than your own.
+As a trusted servant however, in line with the spirit of Concept III (Right of Decision) and Concept IV (Right of Participation), you have the right to cast your vote according to your own judgment and conscience at that time. - 2 Know your group well enough that if unexpected matters come before the intergroup meeting you have a fair idea of what your group conscience would be. - Take notes!
+This will mean that you have a good record of what was said, and you won't have to depend on receiving the minutes. - Review the intergroup treasurer's report to see that your group's donations are listed correctly. - If your intergroup produces a list of local meetings, take copies back to your group.